bgandon/rootfses-boshrelease/README.md

 for all containers where applications are deployed using [buildpacks](http://docs.gstack.io/app-and-context/#a-buildpack).

-So you need to update it.
+So when there's a new version, you need to update it.
+All your containers might be flawed with security breaches.

-And currently, there is one new version available every 3 days.
-Yes, *two* new version per week.

-And the best part is: there is no easy way to update “cflinuxfs2”, except this very BOSH relsease.
+Currently, there is one new version available every 3 days.
+Yes, *two* new version per week!
+And the best part: there is no easy way to update “cflinuxfs2”, except this very BOSH relsease.
 That's why you definitely need it.

 Prerequisites